 What do you charge for shipping?

-Shipping is FREE within the United States.
+Please contact us for shipping charges within the United States.
 We do not ship to other countries.

 What is your return policy?

 If you are not completely satisfied with your urn, please contact us immediately.
 Urns must be returned within 14 days of delivery to receive a refund.
 Items that CANNOT be returned are: custom made urns, urns that have been filled, and urns that have been damaged by the customer.
 We will pay the return shipping cost if the return is the result of our error.

 Salt firing is a centuries-old method of creating a natural glaze in a special type of kiln.
 The pottery is loaded into the kiln with little or no glaze on it.
 After many hours of firing, when the ware is hot enough, salt is introduced into the kiln.
 It instantly vaporizes with a crackling like the sound of popcorn popping.
 The sodium vapor from the salt bonds with the alumina of the clay and forms a completely new compound, a glass, coating the ware.
 Salt glaze, once cooled, is very hard, nontoxic, and durable.
 Ceramic artists particularly like to work with sodium vapor, even though the firing is difficult and unpredictable, because it creates lovely, subtle variations in color.
 Soda firing is a variation of this method, using sodium carbonate instead of salt.

 What is striated ware?